Canadian Olympic Medal Count

 In December 2013, Beaulieu-Marchand finished second at the Dew Tour iON Mountain Championships in Breckenridge, Colorado.
 While competing at the 2015 Winter X Games in Aspen, Beaulieu-Marchand tore his left ACL.
 He underwent surgery and spent nine months sidelined from competition.
 He was scheduled to compete at the 2016 Winter X Games, but broke his left collarbone just before the competition.
 Finally healthy, Beaulieu-Marchand enjoyed one of his best seasons in 2016-17, which included a bronze medal at the Dew Tour in Breckenridge, Colorado in December followed by a bronze medal at the Winter X Games in Aspen in late January.
 His breakout year came in 2019 when he won four X Games medals in a single calendar year, Big Air and Slopestyle silver at Aspen, Real Ski bronze, and another Big Air bronze in Norway.
 Beaulieu-Marchand hasn’t finished outside the top-5 at any Winter X Games event since 2017.

-Getting into the Sport: Started skiing at age two… Got into slopestyle when he was 12… Grew up in a family of skiers, but started slopestyle when a friend skiing the park inspired him to do more… Odds and Ends: Nickname: ABM… Enjoys surfing and going on adventures… Studying business online through Athabasca University as a part-time student… Likes to buy locally made souvenirs during his travels… Favourite motto: There is no limit!
-Don’t let anyone put one on your goal!
+Getting into the Sport: Started skiing at age two, inheriting his passion from his grandfather… Got into slopestyle when he was 12… Grew up in a family of skiers, but started slopestyle when a friend skiing the park inspired him to do more… Outside Interests: Loves surfing and tries to do it as much as possible… Also enjoys wakeboarding, mountain biking, going on camping expeditions… Odds and Ends: Nickname: ABM… Favourite motto: “If you don’t believe it, it won’t happen!”…